How to replace an element in a list in Python

 print(colors)--OUTPUT--['red', 'purple', 'orange', 'yellow']

-- The replacement list can be a different size than the slice, letting you add or remove elements dynamically.
+What makes slicing so versatile is that the replacement list can be a different size than the slice, allowing you to add or remove elements dynamically.

 Using list comprehension for conditional replacement